 When students take action in the community their service has lasting impacts socially and emotionally.
 Transformative experiences can ensue when meaningful action opportunities are embedded into the learning process.

 Challenge other classrooms in your school or another school in the district!
 The Cool School Challenge engages students and teachers in practical strategies to reduce carbon dioxide and other greenhouse gas emissions school-wide.
 Learn how it works and discover the materials you'll need.

-Through Young Reporters for the Environment, students ages 13-21 join an international team of young reporters in 29 countries around the world to investigate environmental issues and propose solutions through creative writing, photography, and videography.
+Through Young Reporters for the Environment, students ages 11-19 join an international team of young reporters in 29 countries around the world to investigate environmental issues and propose solutions through creative writing, photography, and videography.